Cinfig/Microbiome---WGS---FIM/README.md

                Output files:

+                     'goname_goid_df.csv': This file contains go functionality ID and go functionality name pairs.

-                     'goname_goid_df.csv': This file contains the all possible species ID and functionality combinations.
+                     'taxon_functionality_matrix.csv': This file contains the all possible species ID and functionality combinations.

-   o establish all proved species and functionalities combinations present in our selected study\n \
-         -'3' to create a transactional database considering species and functionalities present in each sample of the study")))
+         -'3' create_taxonomy_and_functionality_transaction_dataframes(): This function creates a transactional database considering species and functionalities present in each sample.

+               Input files:

+                     'species_and_id_df.csv': This file is the output of the first function.

+                     'taxon_functionality_matrix.csv': This file is the output of the above-mentioned function.

+                     'final_transaction_dataset_taxonomy_species.csv': This file is the output of step 3.

+                     'final_transaction_dataset_go-slim.csv': This file is the output of step 3.

+               Output files:

+                      'taxon_functionality_matrix_final.csv':

 8. Mine.py